 Mid-term finance refers to a category of financial arrangements with a repayment period falling between short-term and long-term durations, typically spanning from one to five years.
 It serves as a crucial funding option for businesses seeking capital to support projects or investments that extend beyond the immediate horizon but do not require the lengthy commitment associated with long-term financing.

 Mid-term finance allows businesses to strike a balance, providing flexibility to address medium-range financial needs efficiently.
 It is commonly used for initiatives such as equipment purchases, technology upgrades, or business expansions.
-The repayment terms are more extended than those of short-term options, offering businesses a structured timeframe to repay the borrowed funds.
+The repayment terms are more extended than those of short-term options, offering businesses a structured time frame to repay the borrowed funds.

 Financial instruments employed for mid-term financing include term loans, which come with fixed interest rates and a predefined repayment schedule.
 This type of financing provides businesses with the necessary resources to pursue strategic initiatives and capitalize on growth opportunities without committing to the extended timeframes associated with long-term loans.
 As such, mid-term finance plays a pivotal role in supporting businesses in their efforts to balance short-term liquidity concerns with long-term strategic goals.